 “We’re also working closely with our airline partners, Qantas and Virgin Australia, and our 12 freight partners as we design the airport, drawing on their experience and insights to ensure we design the best airport possible,’’ he adds.

-“We want to build an airport that the people of Western Sydney can be proud of and that focuses on the customer journey.
 We’ve commenced the search for a construction contractor to build the airport’s terminal precinct.

 “The contract includes construction of the first stage of Western Sydney International’s integrated international and domestic passenger terminal precinct, including the baggage handling system, security systems, IT network and aerobridges.